 I’m a Sydney writer, journalist and travel journalist who grew up in Cape Town, South Africa.
 I’ve written nine novels, seven for young people and two for adults.
 Four of them have been translated into Italian, Danish, Dutch and Thai, three have been shortlisted for literary awards.
 I’ve also worked as a newspaper journalist on publications including The Sydney Morning Herald and The Sun-Herald, Sydney.

 Travel is a passion and so I’ve been writing travel stories for the past seven years, mostly for Fairfax Media’s Sydney Morning Herald Traveller/Melbourne Age Traveller and associated Fairfax newspapers.
-There are stories from South Africa, France, the US, Namibia, India, Zimbabwe, Italy, Germany, the Czech Republic, the UK, Croatia, Turkey, Vietnam, Cambodia, Malawi, Greece, Denmark, Sweden and Norway, Tanzania, Canada, Zambia, England, Madeira, Portugal, Australia and more coming up from Argentina, Brazil, Cuba and Panama.
+There are stories from South Africa, France, the US, Namibia, India, Zimbabwe, Italy, Germany, the Czech Republic, the UK, Croatia, Turkey, Vietnam, Cambodia, Malawi, Ireland, Greece, Denmark, Sweden and Norway, Tanzania, Canada, Zambia, England, Madeira, Portugal, Australia and more coming up from Argentina, Brazil, Cuba and Panama.
 They’re all in “Alison’s Travel Writing”.
 Please have a look.

 I’m also including my husband Rob’s travel writing in “Rob Mills’ Travel Stories”.
 Rob is a Walkely award winning journalist who worked for many years on The Sydney Morning Herald in roles including Deputy Editor, Sunday Editor, Night Editor, Chief Sub-editor, Assistant Editor and Page One Editor.
 We love hiking, cycling, train travel, road trips, travelling with friends and basically just meeting interesting people with different viewpoints, cultures, languages and experiences.